Silicon Slopes: Infrastructure

-Corporate Recruitment
+Corporate recruitment

 The State of Utah has offered a variety of incentives to encourage large tech companies to call Utah home.
 The Utah Governor's Office of Economic Development allows a variety of grants and tax incentives to companies willing to either relocate or expand their enterprise, depending on the stability of the company and the types of jobs that are being brought to the state.

 In 2019, Forbes ranked Utah as the third best state for business, and in 2021 U.S. News & World Report ranked Utah as the state with the top economy.
 In both 2014 and 2015 Utah was the best performing state in the Chamber of Commerce Enterprising States project, and was ranked in the top 10 for economic performance and all five major policy areas.
 In 2014 Utah was ranked sixth or better in all six categories.

-Corporation Requirements
+Corporation requirements

 To qualify for the tax benefits or grant programs associated with the Silicon Slopes region, there are specific guidelines in place to determine if the state will offer incentives to encourage relocation.
 These incentives are evaluated on a case-by-case basis by the Governor's Office and the Executive Director.
 Some of these standards include the industry the company is in, historical successes of the company, revenues that are raised and the types of jobs that were created.
 The jobs that are being brought in need to require specific qualifications and maintain certain salaries to maintain a well-educated, professional workforce within the state.
 To monitor these qualifications, grants and tax credits are only awarded after each corporation has proven its ability to provide the jobs and revenue required.

-Rural Development

-A motivational factor for the State of Utah to provide incentives to corporations for expansion or relocation is the development of rural areas or deteriorating regions.
-The Silicon Slopes region is located between two of Utah's largest metropolises, Salt Lake City and Provo.
-Historically, this area has been largely underdeveloped, with the exception of the much smaller cities of Alpine, Highland, American Fork, Lehi, Pleasant Grove, Lindon, and Orem City.
-Orem is the largest of the group, with a population of just under 100,000.
-To accelerate the development of this area and surrounding areas, the Governor's Office of Economic Development (GOED) established the Economic Development Tax Increment Financing (EDTID) tax credit.

-Additionally, the Utah Office of Rural Development created the Utah Enterprise Zone Tax Credit to motivate business to choose locations that would benefit these rural areas.
-These credits can compound depending on employee wages compared to surrounding businesses, and are structured to encourage strong economic growth and professional retention to the area.

-The United States Department of Agriculture (USDA) has also partnered with the State of Utah to provide other motivating factors to prospective employees of Silicon Slope companies.
-Homes can be purchased with specifically structured mortgages that require little to no down payment, and can include extra financing to update or refurnish older homes.